Service Trust¶

 dangerous_writes = false

 Result: reading Drive files sets the secret taint but not the corruption taint.
 Writes to Drive are ungated.
-However, if the agent also read from an untrusted source (like a Slack message or web page), then writing to a public sink would require approval — because both taints are now set.
+But if the agent also read from an untrusted source (a Slack message, web page), then writing to a public sink requires approval — both taints are set.

 Per-Workspace Overrides¶